spring-projects/spring-boot/spring-bootstrap-service/README.md

 # Getting Started

-You will need Java (6 at least) and a build tool (Maven is what we use below, but you are more than wecome to use gradle).
+You will need Java (6 at least) and a build tool (Maven is what we use below, but you are more than welcome to use gradle).
 These can be downloaded or installed easily in most operating systems.
 FIXME: short instructions for Mac and Linux.